 3. REVENUE FROM CONTRACTS WITH CUSTOMERS

 Disaggregated Revenue

-The Company provides information, analytics and online marketplaces to the commercial real estate industry and related professionals.
+The Company provides information, analytics and online marketplace services to the commercial real estate industry and related professionals.
 Revenues by operating segment and type of service consist of the following (in thousands):